SleimanJneidi/HBaseMapper/README.md

 # HBase Mapper
 ##Overview
-A simple object to HBase mapping library that simplifies the access to HBase.
-Mapping can be done fluently or using annotations.
+A simple object to HBase mapping API that simplifies the access to HBase.
+You map Java classes to HBase table using a simple and fluent API

 ##Examples